FrancisVila/MFT_convert/content/en/docs/SecureTransport/Getting_Started_Guide/Set_up_servers/_index.md

 ## Set the SSL key alias

 When you set up FTPS, HTTPS, AS2 (SSL), SSH, or PeSIT, you select a key alias to specify the certificate to use to secure the communications.
 You create the alias on Setup step 4 - Generate certificates.
-For more information, see <a href="../generate_certificates" class="MCXref xref">Generate certificates</a>.
+For more information, see [Generate certificates](../generate_certificates).

 ## Set the FIPS transfer mode